Brandon Crawford Player Props: Giants vs. Athletics

-Brandon Crawford -- with a slugging percentage of .459 in his past 10 games, including two home runs -- will be in action for the San Francisco Giants versus the Oakland Athletics, with Paul Blackburn on the mound, on August 5 at 7:07 PM ET.
+Brandon Crawford -- with an on-base percentage of .200 in his past 10 games, 81 points lower than his season-long percentage -- will be in action for the San Francisco Giants against the Oakland Athletics, with Luis Medina on the mound, on August 6 at 4:07 PM ET.

-In his most recent game, he went 1-for-4 with a triple and an RBI against the Diamondbacks.
+In his most recent game he had a hitless showing (0-for-4) against the Athletics.

 Brandon Crawford Game Info & Props vs. the Athletics